 Cavities.
 Most of us have had at least one or two at some point.
 There was a time when that conspicuous silver filling was a sign someone had a cavity.
 Fortunately, dentists today have other options to fill tooth decay and they aren’t obvious at all.
-Composite resin fillings, commonly referred to as “white” fillings, are becoming a more standard option in restorative care because of their benefits.
+Composite resin fillings about which you can find more on the website, is commonly referred to as “white” fillings, are becoming a more standard option in restorative care because of their benefits.
 Repairing cavities, no longer means a mouth full of sparkling silver teeth.

 Amalgam Metallic Alloy Fillings